 Array elements are initialized to 0.
 Array indices are truncated to integers and run from 0 to the declared value minus 1.
-When an array name is used without its indices, indices of 0 are assumed.
+When an array name is used without an index, the index is assumed to be 0.
 Arrays can be dynamically re-dimensioned within procedures.